Lazonby: Events

 Kirkoswald Methodist Youth Guild, which is for 11 plus, have been doing a local pantomime for more than 40 years now in the local village hall.
 They meet up and do other activities throughout the year, but the pantomime has become somewhat of a local legend and people come from far and wide to see it.

 Since 2008 there has been a bi-annual music concert in Lazonby which takes place on the school field.
 Featuring local and national bands, Lazonby Fest took place on 5 July 2008 and Lazonby Live took place on 12 June 2010.
 The festival's purpose is to raise money for the local school and other local charities.
 The festival took a break in 2012 due to the Olympics and the Diamond Jubilee but Lazonby Live returned on 7 September 2013 at a new location, Nunwick Cricket Club in Great Salkeld.

 Governance

 An electoral ward exists in the same name.
 This ward stretches south to Great Salkeld with a total population taken at the 2011 Census of 1,388.

+Transport

+Lazonby & Kirkoswald railway station is sited on the Settle to Carlisle line.
+Northern Trains operates regular services between Leeds and Carlisle.